Congratulations on being accepted to Illinois through an exchange program! We can't wait to welcome you to campus.

 Find more information here about what to expect upon your arrival, working through admission and visa issues, and how to navigate classes, housing, and more

 You should plan to arrive no later than the Tuesday before classes begin in order to attend the mandatory exchange student orientation.
-Upon arrival, you should check in with the International Student and Scholar Services Office.
+Upon arrival, incoming exchange students are required to check in with the International Student and Scholar Services Office.

 Upon acceptance to the University of Illinois at Urbana-Champaign, we will mail your admissions documents directly to your home institution.
 This will include your Notice of Admission and Certificate of Eligibility for Exchange Visitor Status (DS-2019).